crewjam/saml/README.md

 In various places where keys and certificates were modeled as `string`
 <= version 0.1.0 (what was I thinking?!) they are now modeled as
 `*rsa.PrivateKey`, `*x509.Certificate`, or `crypto.PrivateKey` as appropriate.

-## Introduction

-Package saml contains a partial implementation of the SAML standard in golang.
-SAML is a standard for identity federation, i.e. either allowing a third party to authenticate your users or allowing third parties to rely on us to authenticate their users.

-In SAML parlance an **Identity Provider** (IDP) is a service that knows how to authenticate users.
-A **Service Provider** (SP) is a service that delegates authentication to an IDP.
-If you are building a service where users log in with someone else's credentials, then you are a **Service Provider**.
-This package supports implementing both service providers and identity providers.

-The core package contains the implementation of SAML.
-The package samlsp provides helper middleware suitable for use in Service Provider applications.
-The package samlidp provides a rudimentary IDP service that is useful for testing or as a starting point for other integrations.

 ## Getting Started as a Service Provider